What is identity theft and identity fraud?

 Identity theft is the act of stealing someone's personal information and identity fraud is the use of an individual's identifying information to commit crimes.

 Identity theft occurs when someone uses information about you, such as your Social Security Number, address or birthdate to open new financial accounts, make purchases or get a tax refund.
 Children's personal information is particularly appealing to criminals as their information can be used to build a clean credit profile.

-Today's digital society enables criminals to commit identity theft on an individual level and a broad scale.
+Today's digital society enables criminals to commit identity theft online at an individual level.
 But that's not the only way a person's identity can be stolen.
-Some potential techniques are:

-Identity fraud means the fraudulent use of an individual's identifying information to commit crimes, unlawfully establish credit accounts, secure loans or enter into contracts.
+Identity fraud means the fraudulent use of an individual's identifying information to commit crimes such as tax fraud, unlawfully establish credit accounts, create fake IDs or passports, secure loans or enter into contracts.
 Identity fraud occurs when a criminal uses personal information, such as a Social Security Number or credit card account number to steal financial resources.

 Identity fraud does not occur when a credit card is simply stolen — it may be consumer fraud, but is not identity fraud.
 Identity fraud occurs when someone steals personal information, opens credit card accounts in your name without permission and charges merchandise to those accounts.

 Identity fraud is a federal crime in the United States.
-According to the Federal Trade Commission, identity fraud is the most common form of consumer fraud.
+According to Consumer Affairs, credit card fraud is the most common method of account takeover.

-If you find you're a victim of identity theft or fraud, contact the police and your financial institution immediately.
-Also consider Identity Restoration (IDR) coverage such as that offered through State Farm® to help your recover.
-For more information about identity fraud, visit the Federal Trade Commission website.
+If you find you're a victim of identity theft or fraud, report the fraud and contact the police and your financial institution immediately.
+For more information about online security and identity theft, visit the Federal Trade Commission website.